 - Suggested Jury Instruction on Post Verdict Contact With Jurors

-In a question and answer format, provides essential information on how to file an appeal in both civil and criminal cases.
+Provides essential information in a question and answer format on how to file an appeal in both civil and criminal cases.
 Covers everything from the notice of appeal to how long to expect to wait for a decision.
 Great resource!

 Explains the law and process of bail in Massachusetts.

-- The Criminal Law Handbook: Know Your Rights, Survive the System
+The Criminal Law Handbook: Know Your Rights, Survive the System, Nolo, 2013

-- Featured Practice Tips from the Superior Court Bench
+Featured Practice Tips from the Superior Court Bench, MCLE